Cardamom Mountains: History

-The Cardamom Mountains holds many historic sites from the 15th- to 17th-century specifically.
+The Cardamom Mountains holds many historic sites and relics from the 15th- to 17th-century specifically.
 This includes a number of exposed burial sites of a type known as jar burials.
 The burials are scattered around the mountains, set out on remote, natural rock ledges, and contains 60 cm exotic ceramic jars and rough-hewn log coffins.

-The jar burials are a unique feature of this region, and forms a previously unrecorded burial practice in Khmer cultural history.
+The jar burials are a unique feature of this region, and form a previously unrecorded burial practice in Khmer cultural history.
 Local legends suggest the bones are the remains of Cambodian royalty.
-Along with these jar burials archeologists have discovered various material evidence associated with the remains such as glass beads consisting of various colors and composition.
-These glass beads, which were a common product within maritime trade between nearby countries, were most likely obtained by Cardamom Mountain communities by trading forest products such as wood and resin that they had access to.
+Along with these jar burials archeologists have discovered various material evidence associated with the remains, such as glass beads consisting of various colors and composition.
+These glass beads, which were a common product in maritime trade between nearby countries, were most likely obtained by Cardamom Mountain communities by trading forest products, such as wood and resin, that they had access to.

 A unique rock art cave site known as Kanam depicts ancient elephants, elephant riders, deer and wild cow (or buffalo) in red ochre paint.
 The site is located in the eastern part of the Cardamoms near Kravanh Township (Pursat Province).
 The Cardamoms are home to one of the largest protected wild elephant populations in Southeast Asia.
 The human riders may represent elephant capture and training activities - a major cultural tradition among various ethnic groups in the area until the 1970s.
 Traditions, experts, and elephant populations were decimated by the Khmer Rouge Regime.

 The cave and paintings may have played important roles for rituals and magic used to placate ancestors and spirits; seek protection (elephant capture is very dangerous); bring good fortune; and transmit specialized knowledge (teaching/training).